 In 2017, IBEC hosted classes from William Mercer Academy, Pearson Academy, and Lumsden Academy.

 In 2018, classes from Centreville Academy, Pearson Academy, and Lumsden Academy were involved in the Webfoot program.

 A big thank you to Ducks Unlimited Canada, partnering schools and volunteers for their participation and support.
-This year Ed Ackerman and Harry Ackerman from the IBEC Board of Directors, as well as Marjorie and Earl Horlick from the Bonavista North Ducks Unlimited Chapter volunteered to make this years program a success.
-Special thank you to MHA Derrick Bragg for volunteering his year with the sessions.
+This year, Curtis Roebotham, Ed Ackerman, Harry Ackerman, from the IBEC Board of Directors, as well as Marjorie and Earl Horlick from the Ducks Unlimited – Bonavista North Chapter, and Laura King of the Stewardship Association of Municipalities, volunteered to make this years program a success.

 This project is funded by: